Current St. John’s Cemetery Activities

 Some of our current initiatives are noted below.

-2016 Memorial Service was held June 5th
+2018 Memorial Service will be held June 3rd

 Thank you to Roslyn Dominey, and members of the Church of the Evangelists choir for leading us in music, and to all who came to participate in this annual service.